josev2046/vimeo-rtmp-multiaudiotrack/README.md

 **Key components:**

-**Multiple Encoders:** Each encoder sends a unique RTMP stream to Vimeo, containing the same video content but with different audio tracks (e.g., Language #1, Language #2, Language #3).
+-**Multiple Encoders:** Each encoder sends a unique RTMP stream to Vimeo, containing the same video content but with different audio tracks (e.g., Language #1, Language #2, Language #3).

-**Vimeo Platform:** Vimeo ingests the streams and provides unique IDs for each.
+-**Vimeo Platform:** Vimeo ingests the streams and provides unique IDs for each.

-**Web Server:** Hosts the HTML, JavaScript, and a mapping between language selections and Vimeo stream IDs.
+-**Web Server:** Hosts the HTML, JavaScript, and a mapping between language selections and Vimeo stream IDs.

-**Vimeo Player:** An embedded Vimeo player on the web page displays the selected stream.
+-**Vimeo Player:** An embedded Vimeo player on the web page displays the selected stream.

-**JavaScript Logic:** Handles user language selection and dynamically updates the Vimeo player's source URL to switch between streams.
+-**JavaScript Logic:** Handles user language selection and dynamically updates the Vimeo player's source URL to switch between streams.